Sherry grew up watching her uncle raise turtles, fish, goats, and chickens in his backyard. She brought home a goat last year.

 3. The Spanish Goats

-The Spanish meat goat also knows as the "brush" goat as they were widely used for brush control.
-Originated from Spain these goats are now found in all parts of the world.
+The Spanish meat goat is also known as the "brush" goat as they were widely used for brush control.
+Originating from Spain, these goats are now found in all parts of the world.

-Spanish goats include six breeds namely Murciana-Granadina, Palmera, Malagliena, Majorejera, Tinerfena, and Guadarrama.
-This breed was the most sought after meat goat breed before the Boers although they are still in demand among breeders worldwide to improve meat production and fertility.
+Spanish goats include six breeds; Murciana-Granadina, Palmera, Malagliena, Majorejera, Tinerfena, and Guadarrama.
+This breed was the most sought after meat goat breed before the Boers, although they are still in demand among breeders worldwide to improve meat production and fertility.

-The Spanish goats come in all colours and may have short or long hairs.
+The Spanish goats come in all colours and may have short or long hair.
 They have non-pendulous ears and spiralling horns.
 The goats are hardy and adaptable.